PRACTICE DIRECTION 27A – FAMILY PROCEEDINGS: COURT BUNDLES (UNIVERSAL PRACTICE TO BE APPLIED IN THE HIGH COURT AND FAMILY COURT)

-All ring binders and lever arch files shall have clearly marked on the front and the spine –
+The ring binder or lever arch file in the case of a paper bundle shall have clearly marked on the front and the spine:

 (a) the title and number of the case;

-(b) the court where the case has been listed;
+(b) the place where the case has been listed;

 (c) the hearing date and time;